 While there have many types of database storage engines since the early 1970s, only two of them are popular enough to merit a discussion in the context of modern distributed cloud applications — B-tree based and LSM tree based.

 B-Tree Based Engine

 First introduced in 1971, a B-tree is a self-balancing tree data structure that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic time.

 The State of the Storage Engine describes the B-tree based storage engine as a combination of B-tree based primary/secondary indexes along with row-based storage (where a row is a single record in the database).

 Pros & Cons

-B-Trees usually grow wide and shallow, so for most queries very few nodes need to be traversed.
-Net result is high throughput, low latency reads.
+B-trees usually grow wide and shallow, so for most queries very few nodes need to be traversed.
+The net result is high throughput, low latency reads.
 However, the need to maintain a well-ordered data structure with random writes usually leads to poor write performance.
 This is because random writes to the storage are more expensive than sequential writes.
 Also, a minor update to a row in a block requires a read-modify-write penalty of an entire block.

 Log Structured Merge (LSM) Tree Based Engine

 As data volumes grew in the mid 2000s, it became necessary to write larger datasets to databases.
 B-tree engines fell out of favor given their poor write performance.
 Database designers turned to a new data structure called log-structured merge-tree (or LSM tree), that was first published in academic research in 1996.

 LSM trees use an algorithm that defers and batches index changes, cascading the changes from a memory-based component (C0 in the above picture) through one or more disk components (C1 to CL) in an efficient manner reminiscent of merge sort.
 Note that random writes at the in-memory C0 component are turned into sequential writes at the disk-based C1 component.